yahya-Boussakla/Coworking/README.md

 - **Account Management:**
   - Users can view and update their personal details (name, email, phone number, etc.).
   - They can access their booking history in a table format displaying the reservation reference, booking date, amount paid, and options to view the invoice and booking details.

+**Technologies:**
+- **Laravel:** Backend framework to manage business logic and server-side operations.
+- **VueJS:** Frontend framework to create a reactive and dynamic user interface.
+- **Repository Pattern + Service Layer:** For better separation of concerns, maintainability, and testability in code organization.
+- **Tailwind CSS:** For designing a clean, responsive, and modern user interface quickly and efficiently.

 **Educational Modalities:**
 - Individual work